Systematic Evaluation of Generative Machine Learning Capability to Simulate Distributions of Observables at the Large Hadron Collider: ML performance evaluation in a physics analysis

-In order to provide representative event yields, the background normalisation of the binned distributions used in statistical analysis after the final selection was set to yield $B = 10^3$ events at an integrated luminosity of $L=$100 fb$^{-1}$, which matches the order of magnitude of a typical background contribution in the final data selection of a Run 2 new physics search at the LHC.
-For further studies with varying luminosity, the background yield was evaluated in the range $B \in [10^3,10^4]$, corresponding to a luminosity increase up to one order of magnitude ($L \in [100~\text{fb}^{-1}, 1000 ~\text{fb}^{-1}]$).
-The signal yield ($S$) fraction, denoted $\alpha=S/B$, was set to have a value of up to 10\% of the background yield in the performed tests, whereby the signal normalisation was varied in this range in the sensitivity studies presented below.
-An inclusive relative systematic uncertainty ($\beta$), which in a real analysis would comprise both theoretical and experimental uncertainties, was set to $\beta=$10\%, excluding the systematic uncertainty due to finite simulated sample statistics, which is the focus of this study and is being treated separately and has the expected total Poisson-like $\sim \sqrt{N}$ dependence on the number of generated events for the normalised background prediction, translating into the appropriate multinomial uncertainties in binned distributions.
+In this study the background yield is chosen and then the integrated luminosity with a given cross section is calculated.
+The evaluation was done in the background range $B \in [10^4,10^6]$, corresponding to a luminosity increase up to three orders of magnitude ($L \in [10~\text{fb}^{-1}, 1000 ~\text{fb}^{-1}]$).
+The signal yield ($S$) fraction with respect to the background(B), i.e. $S/B$, was set to have a value of $S/B$=5\% of the background yield in the performed tests.
+An inclusive relative systematic uncertainty ($\beta$), which in a real analysis would comprise both theoretical and experimental uncertainties, was set to $\beta=$10\%, with the relevant subset of the studies performed also at two further values of $\beta=$5\% and $\beta=$20\% to cover the representative range of typical LHC analyses.
+This systematic uncertainty excludes the systematic uncertainty due to finite simulated sample statistics, which is the focus of this study and is being treated separately and has the expected total Poisson-like $\sim \sqrt{N}$ dependence on the number of ML-generated events for the background prediction, translating into the appropriate multinomial uncertainties in the normalised (and re-scaled) binned distributions.

-The data prediction was constructed by adding the MC-simulated samples of background and signal with a chosen signal content, giving a so-called \emph{Asimov} dataset, which perfectly matches the MC-samples and is often used in the performance validation of a statistical analysis in an LHC experiment.
-For the purpose of the studies in this paper, the MC-simulated background is then replaced with ML-generated samples, whereby the ML procedure was trained on these MC-samples.
+The data prediction was constructed by adding the MC-simulated samples of background and signal with a chosen signal content, giving a so-called Asimov dataset, which perfectly matches the MC-samples and is often used in the performance validation of a statistical analysis in an LHC experiment.
+For the purpose of the studies in this paper, the MC-simulated background is then replaced with the corresponding ML-generated samples, the production of which was previously described.